10 September 2016 to 15 January 2017

 Mary Reid Kelley was born in 1979 in Greenville, South Carolina.
 Reid Kelley received her BFA from St. Olaf College, Minnesota, and an MFA in Painting from Yale University in 2009.
 Mary Reid Kelley lives and works in Olivebridge, upstate New York.

-Since 1971 the Society for the Promotion of Contemporary Art at the Kunstverein Bremen (Förderkreis für Gegenwartskunst) each year has presented an exhibition of contemporary art at the Kunsthalle Bremen and has supported purchases from these presentations for the collection.
+Since 1971 the Supporters' Circle for Contemporary Art at the Kunstverein Bremen (Förderkreis für Gegenwartskunst) each year has presented an exhibition of contemporary art at the Kunsthalle Bremen and has supported purchases from these presentations for the collection.
 This exhibition series contains numerous highlights.
 A Gerhard Richter exhibition in 1973 was followed by Antoni Tàpies, Andy Warhol, Walter Stöhrer, Emil Schumacher, Georg Baselitz, Jerry Zeniuk, Isa Genzken, Anna and Bernhard Blume, Peter Campus, Jörg Sasse, Norbert Schwontkowski, William Kentridge, Marcel Odenbach, Sarah Morris, Andreas Slominski and Thomas Hirschhorn.

 Fig.: Mary Reid Kelley, Sadie, the Saddest Sadist, 2009 (videostill), Courtesy of the artist and Pilar Corrias gallery, London